3 Traversing Our Mass Media Landscape

 Of course, it’s not just teenagers who are negatively affected by social media usage.
 According to one economic research study, social media users perceive that social media has negative economic value and is often addictive rather than helpful.
 A summary of the research from Harvard’s Nieman Lab said, “The findings suggest social media is worth less to us than the zero we pay for it.
 That we would be better off without it.”

 In a New York Times analysis of smartphone usage, some sources suggested we need to recalibrate our relationship with technology.
-As with much academic analysis, it’s hard to differentiate between correlation and causation, but the Times’ analysis included this observation:
+It’s hard to differentiate between correlation and causation, but the Times’ analysis included this observation:

 By many measures, American society has become angrier, more polarized and less healthy during the same period that smartphones have revolutionized daily life.